python-poetry/poetry/docs/docs/pyproject.md

 ]
 ```

-If no format is specified, it will default to include to a `wheel` only.
+If no format is specified, it will default to include both `sdist` and `wheel`.

 ```toml
 exclude = ["my_package/excluded.py"]